JesseSteenhoff/PhaseFieldModelsForParticleStabilisedEmulsions/Python Scripts/Analysis/README.md

 # Python Script Overview: Analysis

+**Morphological_Analysis_PickeringEmulsions**: Analyses the morphologies of simulated 2D Pickering emulsions during their formation.
+It calculates profiles of the number of droplets, in addition to the average droplet diameter.
+Finally, it calculates the distributions of the droplet diameter in the system and visualises them as histograms.
+Requires ... as input data.

 **Morphology_Analysis_OffCritical**: Phase-field simulation that tracks the number and average diameter of droplets (Pickering emulsio) formed during off-critical phase separation.

 **Morphology_Analysis_Critical**: Phase-field simulation that tracks the characteristic length of the labyrinthine structure (bijel) formed during critical phase separation.